cchitsiang/awesome-stars/README.md

 - [tudou527/marketch](https://github.com/tudou527/marketch) - Marketch is a Sketch 3 plug-in for automatically generating html page that can measure and get CSS styles on it.
 - [GetmeUK/ContentTools](https://github.com/GetmeUK/ContentTools) - A JS library for building WYSIWYG editors for HTML content.
 - [andrewfiorillo/sketch-palettes](https://github.com/andrewfiorillo/sketch-palettes) - A Sketch plugin for exporting and importing fill presets.
 It supports colors, gradients, and pattern fills.
-- [jimp-dev/jimp](https://github.com/jimp-dev/jimp) - An image processing library written entirely in JavaScript for Node, with zero external or native dependencies.
 - [bookshelf/bookshelf](https://github.com/bookshelf/bookshelf) - A simple Node.js ORM for PostgreSQL, MySQL and SQLite3 built on top of Knex.js
 - [race604/ZhiHuDaily-React-Native](https://github.com/race604/ZhiHuDaily-React-Native) - A Zhihu Daily(http://daily.zhihu.com/) App client implemented using React Native (Android and iOS).
 - [codrops/ElasticProgress](https://github.com/codrops/ElasticProgress) - Creates a button that turns into a progress bar with a elastic effect.
 Based on the Dribbble shot "Download" by xjw